vasilcovsky/goshare/README.md

 # goshare
-Post code to Go Playground from command line
+Share code on Go Playground from command line

 ## Usage
 To share file on Go Playground and copy URL to clipboard: